Infinite-Loopers2024/slow-chat-final/README.md

   Refine UI and ensure styling consistency.
   Conduct end-to-end testing.

-##Challenges
+## Challenges

-1. Cooldown and Token Management Logic
+- Cooldown and Token Management Logic

 Ensuring messages respect cooldown rules while tokens are consumed correctly required careful thought about what data to store versus calculate dynamically.
 Pure functions simplified testing this logic.
-2. Balancing Features and Time Constraints
+- Balancing Features and Time Constraints

 Given the time constraints, prioritizing essential features like authentication and cooldown logic over advanced UI components was critical.

-3. Responsive Design
+- Responsive Design

 Designing a layout that works seamlessly across mobile and desktop required iterations and testing.

-##Highlights
+## Highlights

 - Strong Testing Foundation: All business logic is tested with clear, descriptive test cases.
 - Clean Code and Structure: The project follows a modular file structure for scalability and maintainability.
 - Effective Token Management: Smooth implementation of daily and weekly token refresh mechanics.
 - Statistics Insights: The statistics page provides meaningful insights into user behavior without requiring advanced visualizations.

-Installation
+## Installation

 Clone the repository: